 - Agree to live in your new house for at least six months

 You must also make sure the house or land you want to buy meets the property requirements.

 KiwiSaver contribution requirements

 You must have been regularly contributing at least the minimum amount to KiwiSaver for three years.
-The minimum contribution is currently 3% of your total income.
+The minimum contribution is currently 3% of your annual income, or $1000 annually.
 Check out Kāinga Ora’s site for a full rundown on KiwiSaver requirements.

-Also see our story: How to Pick Your KiwiSaver Fund to ensure you’ve chosen the right fund for you.
+Also see our story: New Zealand’s Top 10 Kiwisaver Funds to ensure you’ve chosen the right fund for you.
 Use Canstar’s comparison tools, they’re helpful and free to use.
-Our latest report also highlights the best-value providers and schemes on the market.
+Our latest awards also highlight the best-value providers and schemes on the market.
 Just click below:

 You must provide evidence that you have a deposit of at least 5% of the purchase price of the house you want to buy or build.
 This can include money: